 The DBH provides excellence in services through the provision of person-driven, recovery-oriented, and culturally responsive behavioral health care services.
 DBH is committed to implementing a system of care model that integrates quality improvement through its planning, service delivery, and quality management system, utilizing a feedback loop that informs managers, staff, providers, clients, and family of quality of care across services.
-This ensures an integrated process that includes both program development and compliance activities as outlined in the QIWP, to ensure the department meets contractual requirements of the Department of Health Care Services (DHCS) as well as the performance improvement activities required by the California External Quality Review Organization (EQRO).
+This ensures an integrated process that includes both program development and compliance activities as outlined in the QI Work Plan, to ensure the department meets contractual requirements of the Department of Health Care Services (DHCS) as well as the performance improvement activities required by the California External Quality Review Organization (EQRO).

-The scope of the DBH QIWP has also been expanded to include quality improvement activities that address the regulatory requirements associated with the Drug Medi-Cal/Organized Delivery System.
-Therefore, the QIWP includes all services delivered to beneficiaries receiving mental health and substance use disorder services from DBH and contracted providers.
+The scope of the DBH QI Work Plan has also been expanded to include quality improvement activities that address the regulatory requirements associated with the Drug Medi-Cal/Organized Delivery System.
+Therefore, the QI Work Plan includes all services delivered to beneficiaries receiving mental health and substance use disorder services from DBH and contracted providers.

-The QI Coordinator will oversee the QIWP which is responsible for monitoring QI activities, Performance Improvement Projects, completed and in process QM activities, development and implementation to monitor and assess the accessibility of services within the service delivery system.
-The QI Coordinator will also have a mechanism in place to validate and test the reliability of key performance indicators (KPI) to inform all stakeholders of the quality management program.
-The QI program will utilize KPIs to document timely access to services, service utilization, and system and client outcomes, improvements in data collection, data analytics, and management reports support the QM program.
+The Quality Management team and QI Coordinator will valid timely and reliable data to inform all stakeholders of the quality management system.
+As data is utilized to document timely access to services, service utilization, and system and client outcomes, improvements in data collection, analysis, and management reports will be refined and updated to support the QM program.
 The QI Coordinator will collaborate with the DBH Executive Team, Leadership Division Managers, contracted service providers, stakeholders, beneficiaries and family members, and state and local departments, such as State Department of Health Care Services (DHCS) and California External Quality Review Organization (EQRO) to ensure that the QM components meet all standards and requirements.

-The QI program ensures that outcomes are consistent with current practices, and align with State, DHCS, and EQRO regulations.
-In addition, the QI program will work collaboratively with DBH Divisions and contract provider programs within DBH to provide oversight of timely access to services, beneficiaries, system outcomes, utilization management, utilization review, provider appeals, credentialing and monitoring, compliance, and resolution of beneficiary grievances.
+The Quality Management Team ensures that outcomes are consistent with current practices, and align with State, DHCS, and EQRO regulations.
+In addition, the Quality Management (QM)

+Team will work collaboratively with divisions within DBH to provide oversight of timely access to services, beneficiary and system outcomes, utilization management, utilization review, provider appeals, credentialing and monitoring, compliance, and resolution of beneficiary grievances.